james-priest/100-days-of-code-log-r2/README.md

 ## 1. Grow With Google - Mobile Web - Getting Started
 ### Day 1: January,27 2018 - Saturday

-**Project:** Grow with Google Scholarship Challenge: Mobile Web
+**Project:** [Grow with Google Scholarship Challenge](https://www.udacity.com/grow-with-google): Mobile Web track

-**Progress:** - Lesson 1: Welcome video.
+**Progress:** Lesson 1: Welcome video.

-**Thoughts:** Welcome video got us set up on the discussion forums, Slack, and basically gave a Scholarship Overview.
+Welcome video got us set up on the discussion forums, Slack, and basically gave a Scholarship Overview.

 Looks like the program is broken up into 10 courses.
 These are:
 1. Welcome!
 Important Details on your Scholarship